3PillarGlobal-Czechia/interview-app-ui/docs/FOLDER_STRUCTURE.md

 3. You should hold logic structure as above and keep this rules:
     1. If `components/interface/...` is used in more domains/pages should be stored in root
     2. If `components/interface/...` is used for specific domain should be stored to domain specific folder
+4. If file or folder:
-4. If `file/folder` contains component should be capitalized and file extension should be `.tsx`
+   1. contains component should be capitalized camelCase and file extension should be `.tsx`
+   2. not contains component should be camelCase and file extension should be `.ts`
 5. SCSS files are postfixed by `.module`
 6. If subtree `pages/PaymentPage` should contain more `interfaces/types/enums` create specific folder for it
 ```